top of page

 Case Formulation in Mental Performance Training

-Case formulation stands as a critical framework within mental performance training, allowing sport psychologists to systematically organize assessment information and develop personalized intervention strategies.
+Case formulation is a critical framework within mental performance training.
+It allows sport psychologists to systematically organize assessment information and develop personalized intervention strategies.
 By constructing a comprehensive understanding of an athlete's unique psychological challenges, consultants can design targeted CBT approaches that address root causes rather than merely symptoms.

 The Five Aspects Model provides mental performance consultants with a structured approach to understanding the interconnected elements influencing athletic performance.
 This holistic framework examines: